 Nothing will blind you to your own blessings more effectively than moping over what you lack, rather than rejoicing over what you have.
 When you can’t even recognize or acknowledge the good things in your life, then you certainly won’t feel proper appreciation for them.

-Expectations can deal as serious a deathblow to gratitude as envy does, for expectations give rise to a sense of entitlement.
+Expectations can deal as serious a deathblow to gratitude as envy does and are equally apt to steal your joy.
+Expectations give rise to a sense of entitlement.
 You can’t sincerely appreciate anything if you think someone owes it to you.
 It is impossible to feel truly grateful for something when you’re convinced you deserve it.

 Expectations have destroyed a lot of marriages, and it’s not difficult to understand why.